On Choosing the Poems and Letter

 Link to EDA manuscript.
 Originally in Poems: Packet XVII, Mixed Fasciles, Houghton Library – (90d).
 Includes 25 poems, written in ink, ca. 1862.
 Courtesy of Houghton Library, Harvard University, Cambridge, Mass.
 First published in Unpublished Poems (1935), 23.

 Dickinson included this poem in Fascicle 31 in the 4th place around the second half of 1863.
-It is one of the most harrowing of her Circumference poems and takes us to the edge of comprehension.
+It is one of the most harrowing of her Circumference poems and takes us to the very edge of comprehension.
 Helen Vendler compares the opening phrase, “I saw no Way,” to the statement of Jesus, “I am the way” (John 14:6).
-The Calvinist God is not available to the speaker nor is traditional Heaven, whose closed columns bar her entrance.
+The echo suggests that the Calvinist God is not available to the speaker nor is traditional Heaven, whose closed columns bar her entrance.
 Vendler then reads the next two lines as referring to an unstable Earth “transvaluing all values.”
 The only option is “the Universe,” which slides from her grasp, leaving the speaker out, alone, tiny on the very edge of Circumference.

 When Dickinson is following the convulsions of consciousness very closely, her metaphors tend to create this sort of nearly unintelligible cascade, which, once understood, makes the reader a participant in the sort of vertigo transcribed in the poem.

 By contrast, Laura Gribbin reads this poem as a qualified triumph, turning exclusion into “a powerful critique of Romanticism.”
 The speaker rejects Emerson’s unbounded circle with the poet at the center.
-“Circumference,” she argues,
+“Circumference,” Gribbin argues,

 is not simply a defense mechanism designed to protect the self.
 It is also an offensive strategy that blocks the acquisitive, appropriative, and omnipotent urge of the Romantic “I.”